 TORONTO, ONTARIO–(CCNMatthews – March 19, 2007) –

 In order to better respond to the needs of its customers, Menu Foods Income Fund (the “Fund”) (TSX:MEW.UN) has enhanced the accuracy, comprehensiveness and user-friendliness of its website focused on its recent recall of dog and cat food.
 The Fund is encouraging consumers to check back with the website regularly, to get the most up-to-date information available.
 Furthermore, the Fund has enhanced its call center capabilities to better respond to consumers.
+You will get recipes on this page to make food delicious.

 The Fund announced on March 16 the precautionary recall of a portion of the dog and cat food it manufactured between December 3, 2006 and March 6, 2007.
 The recall is limited to “cuts and gravy” style pet food in cans and pouches manufactured at two of the Fund’s United States facilities.
 These products are both manufactured and sold under private-label and are contract-manufactured for some national brands.